-A limitation of Figure 14 is that it only shows where in the ranking the results are most informative, not where in the United States.
-Thus, Figure 15 is useful because it highlights which of the spatial patterns of income mobility are robust to accounting for uncertainty in the estimates of \bar{y}{c25} .
-The heat map in Panel A is constructed by assigning the CZs to groups depending on the lower and upper endpoints of the simultaneous confidence sets.13 A CZ is assigned to a high mobility group if the upper endpoint of its simultaneous confidence set is in the top half of the national ranking of CZs, i.e., when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
-A CZ is assigned to a low mobility group if the lower endpoint of its simultaneous confidence set is in the bottom half of the national ranking of CZs, i.e., when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
-Grey colors represent the CZs with simultaneous confidence sets such that the places cannot be assigned to either the high or the low mobility group.
+We investigate these tentative conclusions in greater depth in Figure 7.
+The heat map in Panel A is constructed by assigning the CZs to groups depending on the lower and upper endpoints of the simultaneous confidence sets for the ranks of all CZs.
+A CZ is assigned to a high mobility group ("Top Half 95%") if the upper endpoint of its 95% simultaneous confidence set is in the top half of the national ranking of CZs, i.e., when the confidence set lies entirely in the top half of the ranking, indicating high mobility.
+A CZ is assigned to a low mobility group ("Bottom Half 95%") if the lower endpoint of its 95% simultaneous confidence set is in the bottom half of the national ranking of CZs, i.e., when the confidence set lies entirely in the bottom half of the ranking, indicating low mobility.
+The groups denoted by "5% CS \ 95% CS" show how the top and bottom groups change as the confidence level is lowered from 95% to 5%.
+Finally, grey colors represent the CZs that cannot be assigned to any of the above groups.
 The heat map in Panel B is constructed in the same way, except the high (low) mobility group is now defined as the top (bottom) quartile in the national ranking of the CZs.

-The results in Figure 15 calls for caution on concluding whether an individual CZ has high or low income mobility compared to other CZs in the United States.
-In the national ranking of places by income mobility, it is rarely possible to tell with 95% confidence if a given CZ has relatively high or low income mobility compared to other CZs.
+The results in Figure 7 call for caution on concluding whether an individual CZ has high or low income mobility compared to other CZs in the United States.
+In the national ranking of places by income mobility, it is rarely possible to tell - even with confidence level as low as 5% - whether a given CZ has relatively high or low income mobility compared to other CZs.
 There are, however, two main exceptions.
 With 95% confidence, it is often possible to identify individual CZs with relatively low mobility in the Southeast and individual CZs with relatively high mobility in the Great Plains.

-As shown in Appendices G.5 and G.6, the national ranking becomes largely uninformative if one defines a neighborhood to be a county or if one uses the movers estimates.
-In other words, it is not possible to draw firm conclusions about which counties in the United States have relatively high or low values of \bar{y}{c25} .
-Nor is
+As shown in Appendices F.11 and F.12, the national ranking becomes largely uninformative if one defines a neighborhood to be a county or if one uses the movers estimates.
+In other words, it is not possible to draw

-13In Appendix Figure 38, we show that this heat map does not materially change if we assign CZs to groups based on marginal confidence sets.
+9In Appendix Figure 36, we show that this heat map does not materially change if we assign CZs to groups based on marginal confidence sets.